davidlamprecht/AutoRDF2GML/benchmark-evaluation/README.md

 ## Evaluation Results for GNN Models on LPWC
-Evaluation results of GNN models ([GraphSAGE](https://arxiv.org/abs/1706.02216), [GAT](https://arxiv.org/abs/1710.10903) and [HGT](https://arxiv.org/abs/2003.01332)) with above mentioned feature initializations/combiantions and heterogeneity in the graph structure for task recommendation (prediction of the edge dataset_task) on LPWC (best perfor- mances in bold).
-Specific Parameters: Batch size of 1,024, number of random sampled neighbors of 1,000 for 1-hop neighbors and 500 for 2-hop neighbors for each node.
+Evaluation results of GNN models ([GraphSAGE](https://arxiv.org/abs/1706.02216), [GAT](https://arxiv.org/abs/1710.10903) and [HGT](https://arxiv.org/abs/2003.01332)) with above mentioned feature initializations/combiantions and heterogeneity in the graph structure for task recommendation (prediction of the edge dataset_task) on LPWC.

 ## Evaluation Results for GNN Models on LPWC